Stratton1/monad-offline-ai/README.md

 ## 🎯 Overview

-MONAD v3 is a cinematic, emotionally adaptive offline AI platform that transforms your computer into an intelligent operating system.
+MONAD v1.0.0 is a production-grade, secure, personalized offline AI platform that transforms your computer into an intelligent operating system.
 It remembers you, respects your privacy, and works entirely offline while providing enterprise-grade features and a premium user experience.

+**Brand Promise:** "0 bytes leave your device.
+No subscription.
+Works on a plane, in a cabin, in an air-gapped lab.
+Yours.
+Not rented."

 ## ✨ Key Features

 ### 🎬 **Cinematic Experience**
 - **3D Boot Sequence** - Animated Three.js logo with progress tracking
-- **Emotional Calibration** - AI adapts to your mood and energy level
 - **Smooth Animations** - Framer Motion powered transitions throughout
 - **Premium UI** - Glass morphism, gradients, and professional polish